wilson525/avalanche-docs/README.md

 ## Avalanche

-[Avalanche](https://avax.network) is an open-source platform for launching [decentralized applications](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) and enterprise [blockchain](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.
+[Avalanche](https://avax.network) 是一个用于启动[decentralized applications](https://support.avalabs.org/en/articles/4587146-what-is-a-decentralized-application-dapp) and enterprise [blockchain](http://support.avalabs.org/en/articles/4064677-what-is-a-blockchain) deployments in one interoperable, highly scalable ecosystem.
 Avalanche gives you complete control on both the network and application layers–helping you build anything you can imagine.

 A key difference between Avalanche and other decentralized networks is the consensus protocol.
 Over time, people have come to a false understanding that blockchains have to be slow and not scalable.
 The Avalanche protocol employs a novel approach to consensus to achieve its strong safety guarantees, quick finality, and high-throughput, without compromising decentralization.